-A motobike or scooter ride to Auroville is the most exciting part for me.
+A motorbike or scooter ride to Auroville is the most exciting part for me.
 You must visit Auroville, which is located in Villupuram district.
 Auroville was founded by ‘Mirra Alfassa’ who is also called as ‘the mother’.
-There is a huge dome shaped golden structure, known as The Matri Mandir, people go there for meditation.
+There is a huge dome-shaped golden structure, known as The Matri Mandir, people go there for meditation.
 It is a township where irrespective of any differences men and women from all over the world can come and live in peace and harmony.
 You can also hire a cycle there to reach The Matri Mandir.

 4. Hit The Beaches

 Pondicherry is all about its lovely beaches, It is on the coast of the Bay Of Bengal and for beach lovers like me its the right place just for you.
 There are four popular beaches in Pondicherry – The Promenade, The Serenity, The Paradise and The Auroville Beach.
 The Houseboat ride across the backwaters to reach Paradise beach is something you cannot miss.
 A walk or a ride on the historical Promenade that is situated along Goubert Avenue where vehicles are not allowed past 6 pm the whole stretch is open only for pedestrians.
-The stretch also had the Mahatma Gandhi statue and the War Memorial to honor the fallen French Soldiers of World War I. Enjoy the sea, sand and sun there.
+The stretch also had the Mahatma Gandhi statue and the War Memorial to honuor the fallen French Soldiers of World War I. Enjoy the sea, sand and sun there.
 With less traffic, the street looks like some sort of carnival going on with streets crowded with hawkers, street amusements, tourists, local visitors who come to enjoy the sunset.

 5. A long drive along the East Coast Road